Skip to content

 The Historical Roots of Aosta’s Viticulture

-Viticulture in Aosta Valley can trace its lineage back to the Roman times when the ancient conquerors recognized the potential of its fertile lands.
+Viticulture in Aosta Valley can trace its lineage back to Roman times when the ancient conquerors recognized the potential of its fertile lands.
 Over centuries, the region has been shaped by various cultures, including the Salassi, Romans, Franks, and Savoyards, each leaving their indelible mark on Aosta's winemaking traditions.

 Geography and Climate: The Terroir of the Gods